kgj-0x64/meact.js/react-lab/custom-hooks.md

 #### [Encapsulating network connectivity state](https://react.dev/learn/reusing-logic-with-custom-hooks)

 Suppose that you want to warn the user if their network connection has accidentally gone off while they were using your app.
-It seems like you’ll need two things in your component:
+It seems like you'll need two things in your component:

 1. A piece of state that tracks whether the network is online
 2. An Effect that subscribes to the global online and offline events, and updates that state.

 Now imagine you also want to use the same logic in a different components.
 Imagine for a moment that, similar to `useState` and `useEffect`, there was a built-in `useOnlineStatus` Hook.
 Then all of these components could be simplified and you could remove the duplication between them.
 Although there is no such built-in Hook, you can write it yourself.
 Declare a function called `useOnlineStatus` and move all the duplicated code into it from the components you wrote earlier.

-_Now your components don’t have as much repetitive logic.
+_Now your components don't have as much repetitive logic.
 More importantly, the code inside them describes what they want to do (use the online status!) rather than how to do it (by subscribing to the browser events)._

 #### [`useMutation`](https://tanstack.com/router/latest/docs/framework/react/examples/kitchen-sink-file-based)